gwpy/gwpy/docs/plotter/api.rst

 Each of the below classes represents a figure object; for brevity inherited methods and attributes are not documented here, please follow links to the parent classes for documentation of available methods and attributes.

-.. currentmodule:: gwpy.plotter

-.. autoclass:: gwpy.plotter.Plot
+.. autoclass:: Plot
    :no-inherited-members:

-.. autoclass:: gwpy.plotter.TimeSeriesPlot
+.. autoclass:: TimeSeriesPlot
    :no-inherited-members:

-.. autoclass:: gwpy.plotter.SpectrumPlot
+.. autoclass:: SpectrumPlot
    :no-inherited-members:

-.. autoclass:: gwpy.plotter.SpectrogramPlot
+.. autoclass:: SpectrogramPlot
    :no-inherited-members:

-.. autoclass:: gwpy.plotter.SegmentPlot
+.. autoclass:: SegmentPlot
    :no-inherited-members:

-.. autoclass:: gwpy.plotter.EventTablePlot
+.. autoclass:: EventTablePlot
    :no-inherited-members:

-.. autoclass:: gwpy.plotter.BodePlot
+.. autoclass:: BodePlot
    :no-inherited-members: